johnl28/volkano-gl/README.md

 ## Example
-In the picture below it is represented how you can use the ``OpenGL-Core`` static library to create an OpenGL app and load a 3D model in the scene.
+In the example below you can see how to use the ``OpenGL-Core`` static library to create an OpenGL app and load a 3D model in the scene.

 ```cpp
 #include "GLCore.h"